gsajko/blog/content/projects/testing_data.md

 Goku, I want to know how did people managed data validation!

 I heard people many times mention this tool, but was kind of intimidated and expected something complex, but this is far from the truth.
-It's really easy to use.
+It's really easy to use.\
 For my simple project following along [Getting started tutorial](https://docs.greatexpectations.io/en/latest/guides/tutorials/getting_started.html) was enough.

-To start you need to install it:
+To start you need to install it.

-For me it was:
+For me it was:\
 `poetry add great_expectations`

-Then you can init your project
+Then you can init your project.\
  `great_expectations init`

-If you didn't configure Datasource at this moment, don't worry, just run `init` again.
-I at first passed on on this step.
+After that you'll be prompted to configure Datasource.
+At first I ignored this step.
+Don't worry, just run `init` again, and then you can complete this configuration.

 To build intuition about Greater Expectations I followed [Made with ML tutorial](https://madewithml.com/courses/mlops/testing/#data).